harrypnh/lenet5-from-scratch/README.md

   - Epoch 17, 18, 19 and 20: `0.0005`
 - The batch size is `8` to allow more weigth and bias updates which may quickly reduce the error rate over `20` epoches.<br/>

 After each epoch, the settings of the model will be extracted and stored in a `pkl` file using `pickle`.
-The best model achieves the error rate of `0.86%` on the testing dataset.
-The training was conducted using CPU only, and the model is evaluated on training and testing datasets once after finishing each epoch, so the total running time is around 3 hours.
+The best model achieves the error rate of `0.78%` on the testing dataset.
+The training was conducted using CPU only, and the model is evaluated on training and testing datasets once after finishing each epoch, so the total running time is around 3 hours and a half.
 <img src="/images/figure_lenet5.png" width="480"/>

 ## 4. The Structure of CustomCNN